lightbend/config/HOCON.md

 numbers are taken to be in milliseconds already, while strings are parsed as a number plus an optional unit string.

-The supported unit strings for duration are case sensitive and must be lowercase.
+The supported unit strings for duration are case-sensitive and must be lowercase.
 Exactly these strings are supported:

  - `ns`, `nano`, `nanos`, `nanosecond`, `nanoseconds`